Conferences give stage to speakers. Very few conferences pay their speakers. Instead, many conferences make their speakers

 #PayToSpeak through not covering the direct costs speaking at their conference incurs for the speaker.

-We believe that #PayToSpeak lowers quality of conferences in two ways:
+We believe that #PayToSpeak lowers quality of conferences in a few ways:

 - Experienced speakers choose not to pay to speak and are not available for #PayToSpeak conferences

 - New voices cannot afford to make themselves available to conferences, especially in underrepresented groups and underrepresented speaker origin locations

 - Likelihood of commercially motivated contents (sales over practitioner talks) increases

 - Choosing to pay money for speaking is not a choice we can make, financially speaking